Kiuliumov/Kiuliumov/README.md

 Web Developer
 -------------

 Hi there!
 I'm Kiuliumov, a Python and JavaScript developer passionate about turning ideas into efficient and elegant code. 🐍💻 Excited about building with Django, Flask, and React.js.
 Let's connect and code something amazing together!
-I started coding back in 2021 and currently I'm currently studying down the SoftUni python path and working on loads of LeetCode problems every day.
+I started coding back in 2021 and currently I'm studying down the SoftUni python path and working on loads of LeetCode problems every day.

 * 🌍  I'm based in Plovdiv
 * 🧠  I'm learning Django